microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/calendargroup-post-calendars.md

 ---
 title: "Create Calendar"
-description: "Use this API to create a new calendar in a calendar group for a user."
+description: "Use this API to create a new calendar in a calendar group for a user."author: "angelgolfer-ms"
 ---

 # Create Calendar